freemansoft/flutter-embedded/README_ANDROID.md

    2. The `Flutter` application listens for `increment` messages on the `BasicMessageChannel` which invokes the Flutter `increment` function.
 5. Flutter sends an `incremented` message every time it increments
    1. You can see this in the logs and in the `Toast` popup.
 Look for `received message:`

+We use the touch area outside the drawing area so that we didn't have to fragment the screen to display any Android controls.

 ![Touch sensitive area in android app](images/2024-05-04_18-50-27.png)